NYIT Bears: Facilities

-President's Stadium: A 1,000-seat stadium that is the home of the men's and women's lacrosse teams and men's and women's soccer teams.
-In 2006, the NYIT replaced the natural grass of the field with FieldTurf.

-Angelo Lorenzo Memorial Field: The home of the Tech baseball program.
-The field was resurfaced in the 2012–2013 academic year, with raised dugouts, a new press box behind home plate and will FieldTurf both the infield and outfield.

-Recreation Hall: A 500-seat arena, Recreation Hall is home to men's and women's basketball and features a new hardwood floor installed in 2019.

-Tech Softball Complex: The home of the Tech softball team.
+The NYIT Bears had four main facilities, which included:

 Achievements

 Baseball

 Led by Bob Hirschfield until 2012, the NYIT baseball team was the only sport that competed at the NCAA Division I level, as an independent.
 With over 650 wins, Coach Hirschfield helped over 60 players reach the next level and sign professional contracts.
 The most recent signings were Joe Esposito, Mike Laluna, Kraig Binick, Mike Roth, Lou Bernardi, Jon Burke, Andrew Gurassi, Steve Faulkner, George Carroll, Danny Lackner and Frank Valentino.
 Some of the more notable professional signings in recent and past years were Al Watson, Al Labozetta, Bill DaCosta, Alan Ashkinazy, Mike Gaffney, Chris Rojas, Brian Goelz, and Jimmy Goelz.